RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: When the firewall was disabled, the FORWARD chain policy was still left to "DROP" - changed to "ACCEPT".
    - FIXED: typo in SMB config ("use spne go") (Asus bug)
+   - FIXED: PPPoE with an MTU of 1500 requires the WAN interface to have its MTU set at 1508 (patch by pinwing)
+   - FIXED: IPv6 Prefix Delegation issues (patch by pinwing)
+   - FIXED: MTU setting on IPv6 connections (patch by pinwing)

 3.0.0.4.374.39 (31-Jan-2014)